 What is the Justice, Ecology and Development Office?

-The JEDO mission is “to serve God for justice and peace.”
+The JEDO mission is “to serve God for justice, peace and ecology.”
 This means that the office is concerned with defending individual human dignity, promoting solidarity, and fostering the common good, as well as working to cultivate personal and social responsibility, and standing with the marginalised to actively safeguard the integrity of all creation.

-- To work closely with the Australian Catholic Bishops’ Conference (ACBC) through the Bishops’ Commission for Social Justice, Mission and Service (BCSJMS) and through the associated organisations: the Australian Catholic Social Justice Council, Catholic Earthcare and Caritas Australia.
+- To work closely with the Australian Catholic Bishops’ Conference (ACBC) through the Bishops’ Commission for Social Justice, Mission and Service (BCSJMS) and through the associated organisations: the Office for Social Justice (OSJ), Caritas Australia and programme Catholic Earthcare Australia (CEA).